meaningfy-ws/eurovoc-pipelines/README.md

 ![The process description](./ProcessDescription.png)

-A.3 Version specific  preprocessing (4.9)
+### A.3 Version 4.9 specific preprocessing (clean-up)
-4.9 specific clean up

-A.3.1 : remove lexvo properties from pref and alt labels
+* A.3.1 : remove lexvo properties from pref and alt labels
-A.3.2 : select all the labels in GA that have the same values as EN and remove the ones in GA
+* A.3.2 : select all the labels in GA that have the same values as EN and remove the ones in GA
-A.3.3 : delete all the alignments from the dataset
+* A.3.3 : delete all the alignments from the dataset
-A.3.3.a : additionally delete the statements belonging to the foreign URIs (the ones that eurovoc concept is mapped to) A.3.3.b :before this operation, check/ask whenter there is any eurovoc concept mapped to another eurovoc concept ·        A.3.4 : delete all the ?subjects that do not belong to the eurovoc namespace by handpicking specific namespaces (knowing their distinguished marker)
+* A.3.3.a : additionally delete the statements belonging to the foreign URIs (the ones that eurovoc concept is mapped to)
+* A.3.3.b :before this operation, check/ask whenter there is any eurovoc concept mapped to another eurovoc concept
+* A.3.4 : delete all the ?subjects that do not belong to the eurovoc namespace by handpicking specific namespaces (knowing their distinguished marker)

-·        ?ms ?p ?o .
+                   ?ms ?p ?o .
-·        FILTER( contains( str(?ms), "stw")
+                    FILTER( contains( str(?ms), "stw")
-·        || contains( str(?ms), "agrovoc")
+                    || contains( str(?ms), "agrovoc")
-·        || contains( str(?ms), "gemet")
+                    || contains( str(?ms), "gemet")
-·        || contains( str(?ms), "gnd")
+                    || contains( str(?ms), "gnd")
-·        || contains( str(?ms), "id.loc")
+                    || contains( str(?ms), "id.loc")
-·        || contains( str(?ms), "bnf")
+                    || contains( str(?ms), "bnf")
-·        || contains( str(?ms), "zbw")
+                    || contains( str(?ms), "zbw")
-·        || contains( str(?ms), "uba")
+                    || contains( str(?ms), "uba")
-·        || contains( str(?ms), "lib-thesaurus")
+                    || contains( str(?ms), "lib-thesaurus")
-·        || contains( str(?ms), "unesco")
+                    || contains( str(?ms), "unesco")
                     || contains( str(?ms), "itm:"))

-A.3.4.a : test that the remaining triples contain no NON-eurovoc subjects A.3.5 : check for concepts that belong only to EuroVoc concept scheme (or none) and mark them as deprecated A.3.6 : delete (the reified) skos:notations that have duplicate values (rdf:value and if available dct:type) to be checked if the context works for NALs (expected dct:type for the notation type) A.3.7 : if there are non-reified skos:note, reify them with euvoc:XlNote objects (rdf:value value property) A.3.8 : if there are non-reified skos:notation, reify them with euvoc:XlNotation objects (rdf:value value property) A.3.9 : delete objects (except those from eurovoc namespace) of type alignment, ontology or dataset : <http://knowledgeweb.semanticweb.org/heterogeneity/alignment#Ontology>, <http://knowledgeweb.semanticweb.org/heterogeneity/alignment#Alignment>, owl:Ontology;
+* A.3.4.a : test that the remaining triples contain no NON-eurovoc subjects
+* A.3.5 : check for concepts that belong only to EuroVoc concept scheme (or none) and mark them as deprecated
+* A.3.6 : delete (the reified) skos:notations that have duplicate values (rdf:value and if available dct:type)
+    Note : to be checked if the context works for NALs (expected dct:type for the notation type)
+* A.3.7 : if there are non-reified skos:note, reify them with euvoc:XlNote objects (rdf:value value property)
+* A.3.8 : if there are non-reified skos:notation, reify them with euvoc:XlNotation objects (rdf:value value property)
+* A.3.9 : delete objects (except those from eurovoc namespace) of type alignment, ontology or dataset : <http://knowledgeweb.semanticweb.org/heterogeneity/alignment#Ontology>, <http://knowledgeweb.semanticweb.org/heterogeneity/alignment#Alignment>, owl:Ontology;
-A.3.10 : if a concept belongs only to <http://eurovoc.europa.eu/100141> concept scheme then mark it as owl:depracated "true"^^xsd:boolean.
+* A.3.10 : if a concept belongs only to <http://eurovoc.europa.eu/100141> concept scheme then mark it as owl:depracated "true"^^xsd:boolean.
-A.3.11 : delete the dct:title from reified notes and notations (all of them) A.3.12 : fix the ontology statements
+* A.3.11 : delete the dct:title from reified notes and notations (all of them)
+* A.3.12 : fix the ontology statements
-A.3.12 (a) : delete ns0:Ontology statement (subject is http://eurovoc.europa.eu)
+* A.3.12 (a) : delete ns0:Ontology statement (subject is http://eurovoc.europa.eu)
-A.3.12 (b) :change the owl:Ontology subject from http://eurovoc.europa.eu/ into http://eurovoc.europa.eu
+* A.3.12 (b) :change the owl:Ontology subject from http://eurovoc.europa.eu/ into http://eurovoc.europa.eu

-A.5.
+### A.5.
 Generic pre-processing/normalisation SRC-AP
-here the goal is to create a SRC-AP that can be imported back into VB3 and ready to published as SKOS-AP

 A.5.1 :  if a concept lack start date add euvoc:startDate, set it to [1952-06-16].
 A.5.2 :   normalise the date format (remove the datetime instances) [dct:created, dct:modified, euvoc:startDate, euvoc:endDate]